Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 {% endhighlight %}
 </div>

 We have a user account named `consuela`.
 Additionally, the presence of the MySQL service makes me remember that the website has login functionality.
-The db connection string secrets have to be stored either in enviroment tables or in the application python file itself.
+The db connection string secrets have to be stored either in environment tables or in the application file itself.

 If we `ls` the current directory and read the `app.py` file, the db configurations are stored inside in plaintext.